 The Directorate-General focuses its efforts on ensuring that Malta’s foreign policy objectives on bilateral and regional issues are pursued, not least through active participation in the European Union’s Common Foreign and Security Policy (CFSP) as well as other fora.
 These efforts include the preparation of positions for interventions at the Foreign Affairs Council (FAC), the relevant Council structures, including working group meetings.
-The DG is sub-divided into two Directorates, one dealing with European Affairs and another with External Relations and Mediterranean Affairs.
+The DG is sub-divided into three Directorates, one dealing with Mediterranean and Gulf Affairs, another with External Relations and another with European Affairs.

 European Affairs Directorate